-Charter is unable to predict the outcome of the lawsuits and the government investigations described above.
+Charter has advised us that it is unable to predict the outcome of the lawsuits and the government investigations described above.
 An unfavorable outcome in the lawsuits or the government investigations described above could have a material adverse effect on Charter's and the Company's results of operations and financial condition.

 Charter is generally required to indemnify each of the named individual defendants in connection with these matters pursuant to the terms of its Bylaws and (where applicable) such individual defendants' employment agreements.
 Pursuant to the terms of certain employment agreements and in accordance with the Bylaws of Charter, in connection with the pending grand jury investigation, SEC investigation and the above described lawsuits, Charter's current directors and its current and former officers have been advanced certain costs and expenses incurred in connection with their defense.
-Certain of the individual defendants also serve or have served as officers and directors of the Company.
-The limited liability company agreement of CC V Holdings and its limited liability company subsidiaries, and the bylaws of its corporate subsidiaries may require each such entity to indemnify Charter and the individual named defendants in connection with the matters set forth above.

-In addition to the matters set forth above, Charter is also party to other lawsuits and claims that arose in the ordinary course of conducting its business.
+In addition to the matters set forth above, Charter and the Company are also party to other lawsuits and claims that arose in the ordinary course of conducting its business.
 In the opinion of management, after taking into account recorded liabilities, the outcome of these other lawsuits and claims will not have a material adverse effect on the Company's consolidated financial position or results of operations.